 The home page received hits from 150 new users/ week by the end of 2001 (20 to 30 per day), 250 per week by the end of January 2002.
 This had risen to 1000 hits per day in late 2003, 1500 per day by mid-2004, and a total of 1 million hits by January 2005.
 This needs updating …

-More up to date info on the Technical page
+More up to date info may appear on the Technical page